mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Connection Establishment and ALPN {#alpn}

 QUIC requires the use of ALPN {{!RFC7301}} tokens during connection setup.
-RTP over QUIC uses "rtp-mux-quic" as ALPN token in the TLS handshake (see also
+RoQ uses "rtp-mux-quic" as ALPN token in the TLS handshake (see also
 {{iana-considerations}}.

 Note that the use of a given RTP profile is not reflected in the ALPN token even